 - ✔ Close to 100% success in court

-- ✔ Top rated when compared with the other flight delay claim companies
+- ✔ Best Payout when compared with the other flight delay claim companies

 Malaga Airport officially called as Malaga-Costa del Sol International Airport, is one of the busiest airports in Spain.
 Malaga Airport IATA code is AGP and serves as a base to major airlines like Air Europa, Ryanair, Norwegian Air Shuttle and Vueling.
 Malaga airport has 3 terminals: Terminal 1, Terminal 2 and Terminal 3.
 After the inauguration of Terminal 3, rest of the two terminals have stopped functioning limiting to just check-ins.
 All the flights depart from Terminal 3.
 Terminal 3 is divided into 3 piers.
 Pier B is used for Non- European traffic, Pier C is used for Non-Schengen traffic while Pier D is used for Schengen flights.
 In 2015, Malaga Airport flights carried more than 14 million passengers to worldwide destinations which makes Malaga airport as 4th busiest airport in Spain after Madrid-Barajas, Barcelona and Palma de Mallorca.